abysssol/ollama-flake/README.md

 # Ollama Nix Flake

 This flake has been mostly abandoned, and won't receive consistent updates.
-The latest update to ollama version 0.1.37 is only because I haven't updated the version of ollama in nixpkgs due to the rocm build being broken.
-So, I'm making it available here in the meantime.

 A flake for the latest release of [ollama](https://github.com/jmorganca/ollama).
 It's purpose is to build the most recent version supporting new models until